Farnaztr/Maze-Escape/README.md

 # 🎮 Maze Escape Adventure

-**Maze Escape Adventure** is an exciting puzzle game built with **C# (Windows Forms)** where players navigate through a maze, solve math challenges, and collect points — all while avoiding obstacles to reach the exit!

----

 ## 🧩 Game Description

 Maze Escape Adventure combines **strategic movement** and **quick math solving** to challenge your mind and reflexes.